frodef/getx/README.md

 ## Intro

 A DWIM-ish mechanism - or query language of sorts - to query hierarchical data structures.
-Or, CL:GETF on steriods!
+Or, CL:GETF on steroids!

 ## Syntax